This new trend is 'troubling' for Trump - and stats say he should be worried

 President Donald Trump won't be happy to learn that a certain nickname has been catching on...

-In fact, "TACO" was the top term that was Googled with 'Donald Trump' on Thursday, according to CNN's data reporter Harry Enten.
+In fact, "TACO" was the top term that was Googled with 'Donald Trump' last Thursday, according to CNN's data reporter Harry Enten.

 The TACO term came about as a way to refer to Trump's flip-flopping when it came to his controversial tariff plan (announcing the tariff plans and then backing out), with the acronym standing for "Trump Always Chickens Out."